pinglu85/algoExpert/smallest-difference.md

 Based on the above observation, we can come up with the following solution:

-- sort both arrays.
+- Sort both arrays.
-- initialize a variable that is going to keep track of the smallest absolute difference so far and initialize an empty array to store the current smallest pair.
+- Initialize a variable that is going to keep track of the smallest absolute difference so far and initialize an empty array to store the current smallest pair.
-- initialize two pointers `idxOne` and `idxTwo` to `0`. `idxOne` is going to keep track of the index in the first array, and `idxTwo` the index in the second array.
+- Initialize two pointers `idxOne` and `idxTwo` to `0`. `idxOne` is going to keep track of the index in the first array, and `idxTwo` the index in the second array.
-- loop until both pointers reach the end of the arrays.
+- Loop until both pointers reach the end of the arrays.
-  - compute the absolute difference between the number that `idxOne` points to and the number that `idxTwo` points to.
+  - Compute the absolute difference between the number that `idxOne` points to and the number that `idxTwo` points to.
 Compare the result to the current smallest difference; if it is smaller, set it as the current smallest difference and update the current smallest pair with these two numbers.
-  - compare the number that `idxOne` points to with the number that `idxTwo` points to.
+  - Compare the number that `idxOne` points to with the number that `idxTwo` points to.
 If the former is smaller, move `idxOne` to right by one; if the latter is smaller, move `idxTwo` to right by one; if they are equal to each other, break the loop.
-- return the current smallest pair.
+- Return the current smallest pair.

 ### Best Solution